tsKenneth/interpretable-graph-classification/README.md

 Currently, DiffPool (and its variant DiffPoolD) as well as the calculations of qualitative metrics do not support batch processing, this will be added in the future.

 ### Experiment Results
-You can view our findings when we have successfully publish our paper.
+You can view our findings when we have successfully publish our paper: Interpretable Graph Classification

 ## Description
 ### Architecture